tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 **“You win.”**

+I kept my duty and let the maggot keep wriggling.

-I stood up, grabbed the book, and began walking out.
+Standing up, I grabbed the book and began walking out.

 Bodies flew against the walls and ceiling, clearing a path for me.

-Screams echoed throughout the building as previously unseen team members felt their eyes explode, their skulls implode, their necks turn ad snap, had their innards torn out by my will.
+Screams echoed throughout the building as previously unseen team members felt their eyes explode, their skulls implode, their necks turn and snap, had their innards torn out by my will.

 The man in the box wept in the corner.